PRP Injection Therapy

 Regenerative therapies are utilized for many different reasons and can heal many parts of the human body.
-Platelet-rich plasma therapy, also known as PRP therapy, is a revolutionary procedure built to treat injured joints, tendons, and muscles.
+Platelet-rich plasma (PRP) therapy, also known as PRP injections, is a revolutionary procedure built to treat injured joints, tendons, and muscles.

 What is PRP Therapy?

 PRP therapy is a specialized form of stem cell therapy.
 As one of the many innovative advancements in regenerative therapy, PRP is administered in an injection that stimulates the growth of the patient’s own stem cells.
 It is an all-natural procedure that allows for the body to regenerate damaged tissues on its own.

 In PRP therapy, platelets are confined and condensed within a sample of a patient’s own blood.
 The blood is centrifuged into a concentrated mixture consisting of plasma cells and growth factors before being injected into the site of treatment.
 This procedure reduces both pain and inflammation by utilizing the body’s natural healing process.

 In the human body, platelets, also known as thrombocytes, respond to a blood vessel injury through clotting to stop bleeding.
 Platelets possess more than 1500 growth factors that stimulate tissue repair.